andrew/ultimate-awesome/README.md

 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.
 - [Awesome-Video-Captioning](https://github.com/tgc1997/Awesome-Video-Captioning) - A curated list of research papers in Video Captioning.
-- [awesome-WebAR](https://github.com/tobiasbueschel/awesome-WebAR) - 📱 A curated list of awesome WebAR projects, resources, tools and more.
+- [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.
 - [awesome-neurips-2023](https://github.com/jacobmarks/awesome-neurips-2023) - Conference schedule, top papers, and analysis of the data for NeurIPS 2023!.
 - [awesome-3dgs](https://github.com/pdaicode/awesome-3dgs) - A curried list of recent literature of 3D Gaussians.
 - [Awesome-ZKP-Security](https://github.com/StefanosChaliasos/Awesome-ZKP-Security) - A curated list of awesome security resources for ZK.